-NRS 200.737 is the Nevada law that prohibits minors under the age of 18 from sexting.
-State law defines sexting as the sending of sexual images via electronic means, including cell phone text messaging or e-mail.
-This is considered a “delinquent act” that can lead to the minor being placed in custody for up to 6 months.
+NRS 200.737 is the Nevada law that prohibits minors under the age of 18 from engaging in sexting.
+State law defines sexting as sending sexual images by way of electronic means, including cell phone text messaging or e-mail.
+This is considered a delinquent act that can lead to the minor being placed in custody for up to 6 months.

 The statute states: